Visit the Museum

 02The Fry House

 The Fry House is a two-story log dwelling built in c.1815 by Jacob Fry and Elizabeth Wismer, two of the early German-speaking Mennonite settlers from Bucks County, Pennsylvania.
 The house has been staged with period-relevant objects and functions as a living history site.
-Explore the Fry House with a costumed interpreter from June to August each year, or book a private tour from May 15 to September 30.
+Explore the Fry House with a costumed interpreter from June to August each year, or book a private tour.

 1859 Schoolhouse